xnikug/DSL_laboratory_works/README.md

         return "Type 0: Unrestricted Grammar"
 ```
-Grammar to Finite Automaton Conversion
+### Grammar to Finite Automaton Conversion
-The to_finite_automaton() method converts the grammar into an equivalent finite automaton:
+The to_finite_automaton() method converts the given grammar into an equivalent finite automaton (FA).
+Finite automata are abstract machines used to recognize regular languages.
+This conversion is particularly useful for visualizing and analyzing the behavior of the grammar in a finite state system.
+The method creates states, transitions, and defines the start and final states of the automaton based on the grammar's production rules.

 ```python
 def to_finite_automaton(self, final_states = None):
     final_state = 'dead'